tush8788/placement-cell-webApp/README.md

 2. then just "npm start"/ if npm start is not work just run this command 'node index.js' 3.then go localhost:8000

+##This Application deploy in cyclic this is a url for access-->"https://real-gold-viper-hose.cyclic.app/"